-The ferry to Cacilhas from Lisbon
+The ferry from Cais do Sodré to Cacilhas

 There are five ferry routes, with three terminals in Lisbon and four terminals on the southern banks.
 The ferry routes are: